 Being Outside or Working in Cold Environments

 If you work in a cold environment all day it is going to take its toll on your extremities.
 So construction workers who are working in all weathers may feel problems or butchers who have to spend time in freezers or cold cabinets.
+The best shoes for poor circulation must not be too tight, have insulating properties, and be breathable as well.

 In these circumstances, it is important that preventative measures are taken to help stop cold feet or poor circulation.
 There are plenty of products that you can buy that can make a difference and help keep your feet warm.
+Warm footwear will make a massive difference as will thick socks and heated shoe inserts.

 Raynaud’s Disease and Cold Feet